cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 The table below lists the projects we experimented.
-I will refrain from going into the details of each project, but generally speaking, (1) these are all verified system software such as storage systems, boot loaders, and hypervisors.
-(2) they all involve non-trivial engineering effort, creating a considerable number of SMT queries.
-(3) they are all published at top venues, with source code and verification artifacts available online.
+I will refrain from going into the details of each project, but generally speaking: (1) These are all verified system software such as storage systems, boot loaders, and hypervisors.
+(2) They all involve non-trivial engineering effort, creating a considerable number of SMT queries.
+(3) They are all published at top venues, with source code and verification artifacts available online.

 | Project Name  | Source Line Count   | Query Count | Artifact Solver |